 Cost of Living: Below the National Average

 The inviting city of Daphne (Daf-ney) sits on the eastern shore of Mobile Bay in southwestern Alabama.
 It is considered a suburb of Mobile (population 200,000), which is on the western side of the bay, and it is connected to that city via a causeway and Interstate 10.
 Despite the proximity to its large neighbor, Daphne (population 25,000) has charm and a Southern style that is all its own.
 It started out as a resort area in the mid-19th century and was heavily influenced by Italian settlers who arrived in the early-20th century.

 Thirty-five percent of residents are age 45 or better.
 Nearly 40% of locals hold at least a four year college degree, and the city has a household median income that is above the national median.
 Politics lean very much to the right.
-Crime is but a concept, and the cost of living is 4% below the national average.
+The crime rate is below the national average, and the cost of living is 3% below the national average.
 The city has some racial diversity.

 The median home price is $325,000, reflecting a 17% increase since last year.
 Older, less expensive neighborhoods are leafy and lushly landscaped, while higher-priced areas have canopy lanes and driveways lined with stately live oaks draped in moss.
 Homes styles range from plantation and ranch rambler to modern foursquare and new brick traditional.
 Residences on the west side of the city sit back from the water, and some have bay access via a private or semi-private boardwalk.
 Condominiums and apartments are available for lease.
 Daphne also has at least three mobile home parks (none are age-restricted).